regislima01/terraform-module-s3/README.md

 # Working with policies

-You will see a folder named **policies**, inside that folder you find 3 JSON files: hourly.json, daily.json, and weekly.json, inside these files you can change or modify the policies for the more adequate way you want.
+You will see a folder named **policies**, inside this folder you'll find 3 JSON files: hourly.json, daily.json, and weekly.json, inside these files you can change or modify the policies for the more adequate way you want.

 ## Terraform versions